chenjianjx/wsdl2html-web/README.md

 ### Run using docker-compose
 Use this file:  https://github.com/chenjianjx/wsdl2html/blob/master/docker-compose.yml

-Note: dockerhost is optional, but without it wsdl2html-web inside the container won't be able to reach wsdl on the host, i.e. http://localhost...?wsdl
+* Note: dockerhost is optional, but without it wsdl2html-web inside the container won't be able to reach wsdl on the host, i.e. http://localhost...?wsdl
+* Note2:  [docker-compose.yml] in this repo is for the developer of this repo.
+You don't need to touch it unless you want to contribute.

 ### Run as docker container
 Pull the image https://hub.docker.com/repository/docker/chenjianjx/wsdl2html-web and run it